Latest Blog Post

 Experience life at Hickory Nut Gap Farm through weekly writings by Mark Clarke, farmer and family member.view blog

 Sign up for our Meat CSA both 10 and 15 pound shares are available.
 Hickory Nut Gap CSA customers get and additional 10% off meat purchases on the day of pick up and complimentary admission coupons to our fall activities.
 Don't miss out, stock up on healthy, grassfed beef and pasture raised pork and chicken today.
-Only 10 spots left to fill our membership.
+Next session starts in October.
+6 month commitment, once a month pickup!

 Hickory Nut Gap Farm History

 Hickory Nut Gap, where the highway crosses the Buncombe and Henderson County line and the rain which settles on the east of the Continental Divide flow to the Atlantic down the Rocky Broad and those on the west, to the Mississippi, has always been an important gateway across the Blue Ridge.
 For many thousands of years the Native Americans lived and hunted in these hills.